 Join Our Team

-Certified/Registered Medical Assistant or Phlebotomist
+Certified/Registered Medical Assistant

 - Room patients, obtain brief patient history, complaint, and document pertinent information

 - Perform vital signs and other department specific screenings as applicable

 - Facilitate/perform lab and diagnostic testing per provider order

 - Assist with office procedures as directed (may include but not limited to: injections, phlebotomy, Pellet procedure, etc.)

 - Provide telephone advice to patients as directed